How to pay your membership subscriptions and fees

 UK tax relief

 Your annual subscription fees should be eligible for UK tax relief as a deduction from employment earnings or business profits.
-We have worked to ensure the receipt from the ICAS website is suitable for this purpose.
+We have worked to ensure the receipt produced from the ICAS website after completion of the online Annual Renewal process is suitable for this purpose.

 ICAS is approved for the purposes of section 201 of the Income and Corporation Taxes 1988.
 Accordingly, the whole of the annual subscription and regulatory fees are allowable for tax purposes, if paid by a member who qualifies under that section.